 For content generation, a brand can choose between three possibilities: the brand's own creation, creation in collaboration or the curation of existing content.

-As regards content creation, we propose structuring three complementary types of content in the following framework: help, hub and hero content.
+As regards content creation, we propose structuring three complimentary types of content in the following framework: help, hub and hero content.

 - Help content: What is your audience actively searching for regarding your brand or industry?
 What can serve as your 365-day-relevant, always-on, content programming?
 E.g. product tutorials, how-to content, customer service, etc.

 - Hero content: What content do you want to PUSH to a big, broad audience?
-What would be your prime time moment?
+What would be your Super Bowl moment?
 A brand may have only a few hero moments in a year, such as product launch events or industry tent-poles.

 Define the Content Distribution Strategy